FascodeNet/alterlinux/README.md

 The following types of kernels are currently supported: If unspecified, the normal `linux` kernel will be used.
 Make sure to include the `foo` part of` linux-foo` in the `-k` option.
 For example, `linux-lts` contains` lts`.

-Below are the supported values and kernels.
+Below are the supported values and kernels.The description of the kernel is from [ArchWiki](https://wiki.archlinux.jp/index.php/%E3%82%AB%E3%83%BC%E3%83%8D%E3%83%AB).

+- ck   : linux-ck contains patches to improve system response.
-- lts: Long term support (LTS) Linux kernel and modules from the `core` repository.
+- lts  : Long term support (LTS) Linux kernel and modules from the `core` repository.
-- lqx: Distro kernel alternative built using Debian configuration and ZEN kernel source for desktop multimedia games.
+- lqx  : Distro kernel alternative built using Debian configuration and ZEN kernel source for desktop multimedia games.
+- zen  : `linux-zen` is the wisdom of kernel hackers.
+It is the best Linux kernel for everyday use.

 ##### About compression type
 See the `mksquashfs` help for compression options and more options.